 - Keep the kokum water aside.

-- Grind the grated coconut, garlic,green chillies, beetroot with little water in a mixer, to make a thick paste.
+- Grind the grated coconut, garlic,green chillies, beetroot with half a cup of water in a mixer, to make a smooth paste.

 - Squeeze the coconut milk from this paste and keep aside.